vignettes/BayLum.Rmd

 has to be manually

-set be the user.
+set by the user.
 Please see the function manual for further

 details.

-If there no stratigraphic constraints were set, the following code to analyse simultaneously the age of the sample GDB5 and GDB3.
+If no stratigraphic constraints were set, the following code can be used to analyse the age of the sample GDB5 and GDB3 simultaneously.

 priorage = c(1, 10, 10, 100)